Small Business Logo Design

 You have a great product, your initial market share is high, but you have to create a positive brand identity to reinforce your USPs.
 Some companies use their logos very effectively to highlight their USPs.

-Amazon uses the curve arrow in its logo to reiterate the message that they sell everything from A to Z. Ice cream chain Baskin-Robbins uses a different colour scheme to point out that it offers 131 flavours subtly.
+Amazon uses the curve arrow in its logo to reiterate the message that they sell everything from A to Z. Ice cream chain Baskin-Robbins uses a different colour scheme to point out that it subtly offers 131 flavours.

 The Tour de France logo creatively hides a cyclist in their logo design.
 This subconsciously resonates with cycling enthusiasts the world over.